 Let's talk about how to make shrimp fra diavolo, shall we?

 - Shrimp.
 Use 1 pound for this recipe, peeled and deveined.
 Any size shrimp will do.
 I usually go with medium sized.

 - Oil for Cooking.
 1 tablespoon olive oil

 - Onion and Garlic.
 Use 1 small onion and 4 cloves garlic (or more to your personal tastes).

 - Peppers.
 Use 1 spicy red pepper, chopped.
 You have many options here.
 Italian peppers are not typically spicy, so use a cayenne pepper or a red serrano for a higher level of heat.
 A red jalapeno pepper or Fresno pepper will give you a bit of kick.
-For spicy Italian peppers, use Calabrian peppers.
+For spicy Italian peppers, use Calabrian peppers or Calabrian chili paste.

 - Tomatoes.
 I use a 14 ounce can of crushed tomatoes, though you can use diced tomatoes or even the equivalent amount of fresh chopped tomatoes.
 Try using fire roasted tomatoes for an extra flavor bonus.

 - Chili Flakes.
 I use several teaspoons of crushed red pepper flakes, to my preference, but start with 1-2 teaspoons for the sauce and adjust from there, and some for seasoning the shrimp.
 This is what more traditionally brings the heat to this dish.

 - White Wine.
 Use 1/2 cup dry white wine.